uccser/cs-unplugged/docs/source/author/content_style_guide.rst

 In the majority of cases capitalisation should not be used for keywords and titles, with the following exceptions, where the phrase refers to a commonly used term that is often capitilised in the literature:

-- Computer Science
+- Computer Science.
-- Computational Thinking
+- Computational Thinking.
-- Digital Technologies (note that this is the correct form to refer to the subject area in NZ, with caps and plural; if it's referring to something other than the subject then use lower case e.g. "smartphones and other digital technologies", or even better, avoid the phrase e.g. "smartphones and other digital devices")
+- Digital Technologies (note that this is the correct form to refer to the subject area in NZ, with caps and plural; if it's referring to something other than the subject then use lower case e.g. "smartphones and other digital technologies", or even better, avoid the phrase e.g. "smartphones and other digital devices").
-- Sorting Network
+- Sorting Network.
-- Numeracy
+- Numeracy.
-- Literacy
+- Literacy.

 The following wouldn't be capitalised: binary number(s), digits, binary digits